ML4BM-Lab/GraphEmb/Docking/README.md

 For this we need to have all data available in Clean PDB/Afold.
 This script makes use of a modified version of align_all_to_all.py the only changes are for saaving the output matrix.

 ```
 calculate_rmsd_pymol.py
 ```

-From that we extract the statistics of proteins

-For extracting data about proteins:
+From only the selected proteins, extract characteristics.

 ```
-get_protein_characteristics.py *
+get_annotations_uniprot.py *
 ```